aneeketMangal/Johnson-s-Algorithm/README.md

 * ./a.out 2
 * ./a.out 3
 * ./a.out 4 OR ./a.out
-1: Arrays based, 2: binary heaps, 3: binomial heaps and 4: Fibonacci heaps.
-Default choice: 4
+1: Arrays Heap, 2: binary Heap, 3: Binomial Heap, 4: Fibonacci Heap, Default: Fibonacci Heap